shanemileham/levelupmylife/_content/personal-development/personal-branding.md

 ### Branding Guide
-_Decide how your brand will interact with the world_
+_Decide how your brand will interact with the world.
+Make sure to hire a professional designer._
 - Images
   - Professional Headshot
   - Logo
-- Tagline
+- Tagline (~140 character elevator pitch)
 - Colors
 - Typography
 - Voice
   - What’s your authentic voice?
 How do you talk?
 Excited/calm/energetic/blunt?
 Read this.
 What’s can your friends say “it’s so <your name>”. https://writerswrite.co.za/155-words-to-describe-an-authors-tone/
-_Note: Hire a professional designer_

 ### External